The good news is that potty training your Yorkie does not need to be difficult.

 The key is to make sure that you stay consistent in your technique.

-And let’s be real—there’s nothing worse than waking up in the morning to find that your dog has done its business throughout the house.
+There’s nothing worse than waking up in the morning to find that your dog has done its business throughout the house.

 Except, of course, finding out by stepping in it on your way to go eat breakfast.

 Housetraining dogs largely relies on the same basic technique.
-That being said, however, different dog breeds have their own personalities, making some more difficult to train than others.
+That being said, different dog breeds have their own personalities, making some more difficult to train than others.

-One of the most common challenges that owners face, however, is that they can get excited rather eagerly—and this can make them hard to control.
+One of the most common challenges that owners face, however, is that they can get excited rather easily.
+And this can make them hard to control.

 For this reason, it’s important to get started housetraining early.
-You want to teach your Yorkshire Terrier from an early age what is and what isn’t acceptable.
+You want to teach your Yorkshire Terrier from an early age what is, and what isn’t, acceptable.

 You may have heard that you can’t teach an old dog new tricks.
-And while this isn’t exactly true, we do have to agree that it’s much easier to teach a puppy how to use the bathroom outside than it is to do so for an adult.
+And while this isn’t exactly true, we do have to agree that it’s much easier to teach a puppy how to use the bathroom outside than it is to teach an adult.

 It can also help strengthen your relationship with your dog.
-Because let’s face it—no matter how much you love your pup, you’re going to start being irritated if you step in its droppings every morning.
+Because let’s face it.
+No matter how much you love your pup, you’re going to start being irritated if you step in its droppings every morning.

 You’ve got to draw the line somewhere, right?

-You know how it is—we’ve all got that one friend whose dog seems to behave perfectly.
+We’ve all got that one friend whose dog seems to behave perfectly.
 You may have even heard tales of those dogs who wake their owners up in the middle of the night instead of going on the hardwood floor.

 With this in mind, let’s dive into what you need to be doing in order to housetrain your Yorkshire Terrier as quickly and as painlessly as possible.

-It can be easy to get too discouraged while housetraining your dog.
-You may find, for instance, that after a week of everything going well that your dog has suddenly had an accident on the floor.
+It can be easy to get discouraged while housetraining your dog.
+You may find, for instance, that after a week of everything going well that your dog has suddenly has an accident on the floor.